liferay/liferay-blade-samples/liferay-gradle/blade.hook.resourcebundle/README.markdown

 Spanish) for Portal's default Blogs application.
 After deploying this sample hook to Portal, the Blogs application's *Add Blog Entry* button is modified to display *Overriden Add Blog Entry*.
-If you change the Portal's default language to Spanish, the language key is translated to display in that language.
-For example, if the Portal's language is set to Spanish, the text changes to *Añadir entrada sobreescrita*.
+If you change the Portal's default language to Spanish, the modified language key is translated to display in that language.
+For example, the text changes to *Añadir entrada sobreescrita*.

 ![Figure 1: The customized Blogs application displays the new `add-blog-entry` language key in English.](https://github.com/codyhoag/liferay-docs/blob/blade-sample-images/develop/tutorials/blade-images/hook-resourcebundle.png)